core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * Added the new 'par_countersign' to the aad_array of the external_aad (see Section 3.1).

-* Clarified non reliability of 'kid' as identity indicator for a group member (see Section 2.1).
+* Clarified non reliability of 'kid' as identity identifier for a group member (see Section 2.1).

 * Described possible provisioning of new Sender ID in case of Partial IV wrap-around (see Section 2.2).